 The New Gruffalo 50 Pence - A Monster Reveal

-The Royal Mint is releasing a brand-new coin commemorating one of the nation's favourite bedtime stories, The Gruffalo.
-The tale of a mouse who conquers his fear, outsmarting his enemies with the help of an imaginary friend, is now celebrating its 20th year anniversary.
+The Royal Mint is releasing its latest collectable coin, with its design lovingly commemorating one of the nation's favourite children's novels, The Gruffalo.
+The Gruffalo, a product of author Julia Donaldson's imagination, is the tale of a mouse who conquers his fear, outsmarting his enemies with the help of an imaginary friend.

 The obverse of the coin boasts the fifth portrait of Queen Elizabeth II, designed by Jody Clark, with the reverse featuring the mouse and Gruffalo by Magic Light Pictures.
 This design is presented in two different versions; a brightly coloured silver proof in a printed acrylic block, and a non-coloured base metal coin, struck in Brilliant Uncirculated condition in fold-out packaging.